Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Results

-According to \citet{gne:raf:07}, the objective of evaluating probabilistic predictions should be to maximize sharpness subject to reliability.
-The term reliability refers to coverage, i.e., the percentage of real prices that fall within the prediction interval.
+According to \citet{gne:raf:07}, the goal of evaluating probabilistic predictions should be to maximize sharpness subject to reliability.
+Reliability refers to the coverage, i.e. the percentage of real prices that fall within the prediction interval.
 Sharpness, on the other hand, describes the width of the interval.
-Therefore, the prediction intervals should be as narrow as possible, but first, they have to provide reliable coverage.
+Therefore, prediction intervals should be as narrow as possible, but first they must provide reliable coverage.